 Erikson's eight stages are trust v. mistrust, autonomy v. shame/doubt, initiative v. guilt, industry v. inferiority, identity v. role confusion, intimacy v. isolation, generativity v. stagnation, and integrity v. despair.

-Example Question #186 : History And Research
+Example Question #8 : History And Principles Of Psychology

 Who developed the first psychology lab in 1879?

 Wilhelm Wundt, also known as the "Father of Experimental Psychology", developed the first formal psychology lab at the University of Leipzig in 1879.

 Example Question #9 : History And Principles Of Psychology

 Carl Rogers and Abraham Maslow were two of the founders of which psychological perspective?

 Carl Rogers and Abraham Maslow are both associated with the Humanistic (also sometimes called the Client-Centered) approach to psychology, which emphasizes people's underlying desire and need for self-actualization.
 The humanist approach focuses more on encouraging a holistic view of mental health and self-actualization, as opposed to a problem-focused treatment model.